-Great emphasis is placed on positive pastoral care to ensure the well being of each girl and her success in the school.
-The care system is based on the year group and described by Ofsted as "outstanding".
+Great emphasis is placed on positive pastoral care to ensure the well-being of each girl and her success in the school.
 The tutor normally moves with the form through the school.
-A member of the Leadership Team, Head of Year and Form Tutor oversee the monitoring of each pupil's academic, social and personal development.
-Great emphasis is placed on getting to know the individual child and ensuring that her needs are being met.
+A member of the Leadership Team, Head of Year and Form Tutor oversee each pupil's academic, social and personal development.
+Getting to know the individual child and ensuring that her needs are met is a high priority.
 All students' progress is closely monitored and regularly reported to parents via reports, academic reviews and parents' evenings.